carmanconsulting/hibiscus/README.md

 ## Writing an Event Listener

 Writing an event listener is easy with Hibiscus!
-All you have to do is annotate your bean class with the @EventListener annotation (which allows it to be "scanned" by Spring) and annotate each event handler method with an @OnEvent annotation.
+All you have to do is annotate your bean class with the @EventListener annotation (which also allows it to be "scanned" by Spring) and annotate each event handler method with an @OnEvent annotation.

 ```java